-- 1. Display the image you want to project as the User's Logo. - 2.
-Press the Menu button, select the Extended menu, and press Enter.
+1. Display the image you want to project as the User's Logo.

 3. Select the User's Logo setting and press Enter.

 You see a prompt asking if you want to use the displayed image as a user's logo.